Boost your eligibility for Centrelink benefits

 01 September 2020

-By simply tweaking your super you may become entitled to some hefty Centrelink benefits that will help to stretch your disposable income a bit further, this becomes even more beneficial when investment markets are heading south and your income payments reduce accordingly
+By simply tweaking your super you may become entitled to some hefty Centrelink benefits that will help to stretch your disposable income a bit further, this becomes even more beneficial when investment markets are heading south and your income account payments reduce accordingly

 In times of economic downturn, like the health and economic impact COVID-19 has had, not only in Australia, but worldwide, self-funded retirees are the one group that experiences the overwhelming impact a market downturn has on their disposable income.
 You know, it’s never too late to consider all your options in order to make sure you are maximising your options when it comes to your retirement cash flow.